jad-jkh/WiFi-Desk-Buddy/README.md

 num_leds_lit = progress * NUM_LEDS
 ```

-## License

-MIT License - Free to use and modify

 ## Acknowledgments

 Built for improving productivity during study sessions at Texas A&M University, College Station.